tech-talks-in/tech-talks-in/blog/2022-12-29-live-coding.md

 tags: [api, development]
 ---

 Wanted to create something fun with jsx, Live coding.
-Go ahead try setting initial value of the counter and udpate function to your liking or write your own code.
+Go ahead try setting initial value of the counter and update function to your liking or write your own code.
 Give it a try! visit **Live Coding Demo** under tutorials on how to implement in your website

 ``` jsx live
 function LiveCode(props) {